cuemacro/teaching/README.md

 in https://nbviewer.jupyter.org/ ie. to go to the following link https://nbviewer.jupyter.org/github/cuemacro/teaching/blob/master/pythoncourse/installation/installing_anaconda_and_pycharm.ipynb

+# Jupyter notebooks on teaching

+* [Installing Anaconda Python and PyCharm (nbviewer link)](https://nbviewer.jupyter.org/github/cuemacro/teaching/blob/master/pythoncourse/installation/installing_anaconda_and_pycharm.ipynb) - how to install a Python environment for data analysis
+* [Coronavirus example (nbviewer link)](https://nbviewer.jupyter.org/github/cuemacro/teaching/blob/master/pythoncourse/installation/coronavirus_example.ipynb) - how to download case data for coronavirus and do basic analysis including charting

 # Coding log

 * 21 May 2020
     * Updated Anaconda installation files and environment YML files to include new Python libaries
 * 06 May 2020
-    * Note on using nbviewer
+    * Note on using nbviewer to view Jupyter notebooks
     * Updated Anaconda installation files
     * Updated environment YML files for new versions of chartpy, findatapy and finmarketpy
 * 12 Apr 2020